Nationalism, State Consolidation and the Politics of Identity in Post-Communist Europe CEES4040

 Entry to CEES Honours normally requires a grade point average of 12 (Grade C) over CEES 2A and CEES 2B as a first attempt.

-Examination: 90 minute exam with students answering two out of six questions.
+Examination: 90 minute exam with students answering two out of four questions (30%).

 Oral Assessment: Assessment of class participation based on attendance and contribution to class discussion (10%).
 This is particularly with respect to the weekly research assignments.
 Students will be expected to research a small, distinct topic each week and be ready to discuss it in class.
 Students who demonstrate a critical engagement with the topics, and who demonstrate wide reading and research, will obtain high grades in this category.
 The final mark is therefore based on both quantitative participation (class attendance, evidence of having completed the reading/tasks, contributing to class) and qualitative participation (the quality of their engagement with the discussion).

 Assessed Group Presentation: Students will work in groups of 4-5 to research and produce a short class presentation on a designated topic (20%).

 Are reassessment opportunities available for all summative assessments?
 Not applicable

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.